jahriko/IMS/README.md

 3. Open GitKraken
 4. Go to `File > Clone Repo`
 5. Click `Github.com`
-6. Click the dropdown menu from `Repository to Clone` and select `IMS`
+6. Click the dropdown menu from `Repository to Clone` and select `IMS`.
+It should be under your GitHub username.

 ![image](https://user-images.githubusercontent.com/82688509/190139208-e34116dd-0772-4440-9595-c64ae20267db.png)